Buff-breasted sandpiper: Distribution and habitat

-C. subruficollis breeds in the open arctic tundra of North America and is a very long-distance migrant, spending the non-breeding season mainly in South America, especially Samborombón Bay in Argentina.
+C. subruficollis breeds in the open arctic tundra of North America and is a very long-distance migrant, spending the non-breeding season mainly in South America, especially in Argentina and Uruguay.

 It migrates mainly through central North America and is uncommon on the coasts.
 It occurs as a regular wanderer in Western Europe and is not classed as rare in Great Britain or Ireland, where small flocks have occurred.
 Only the pectoral sandpiper is a more common American shorebird visitor to Europe.

 This species nests as far north as Canada including Alaska on the ground, laying four eggs.
 The male has a display which includes raising the wings to display the white undersides, which is also given on migration, sometimes when no other buff-breasted sandpipers are present.
 Outside the breeding season, this bird is normally found in short-grass habitats such as airfields or golf courses, rather than near water.

 These birds pick up food by sight, mainly eating insects and other invertebrates.
 The buff-breasted sandpipers are known to prey on Bombus polaris, a species of bumblebee found within the Arctic Circle.
 They will either eat the bees or feed them to their young.
 They are often very tame.

 Buff-breasted sandpipers are suspected to have hybridized with the white-rumped or Baird's sandpiper.